KouseiMusic/Dub-Stabs/README.md

 ---

-## 𝐎𝐯𝐞𝐫𝐯𝐢𝐞𝐰

-**Dub Stabs** is a synthesizer built for Dub Techno Chords.
-It runs a dual-oscillator virtual analog engine with per-voice filtering, a global delay, a reverb and two independent LFOs.
-All eight presets are modelled after specific hardware machines and tuned for immediate use in a dub techno context.
-The default parameters produce usable chords stabs without adjustment.

-The instrument is playable from the on-screen 49-key piano keyboard, from a connected MIDI controller or from the computer keyboard using layout-matched bindings for English, French, Russian, Japanese and Korean.

-Audio output can be recorded directly in WAV format.

----

 ## 𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬

 - **Virtual Analog Engine**: Dual-oscillator voices with per-voice low-pass filtering, amplitude envelopes and natural oscillator drift for analogue warmth.
 Chord voicing spans 1 to 5 simultaneous notes per trigger.